Tom Campbell (footballer, born 1991): AFL career

-Considered a strong clubman and mentor to younger players, Campbell won the Saints 2023 Best Clubman Award, with the Saints’ Executive General Manager of Football describing Campbell’s impact on the club as ‘profound.’
+Considered a strong clubman and mentor to younger players, Campbell won the Saints 2023 Best Clubman Award, with the Saints’ Executive General Manager of Football describing Campbell’s impact on the club as ‘profound’.

 Campbell was delisted by the Saints at the conclusion of the 2024 season.
 He was soon after signed by as a delisted free agent for the 2025 season, in order to assist Melbourne’s All-Australian ruckman Max Gawn.

+After suffering a neck injury in the 2026 pre-season, Campbell announced his retirement from the AFL on May 15th 2026, without having played a game for Melbourne.

+Campbell played 17 games for the Casey Demons (Melbourne’s VFL affiliate) in 2025, and won the Ian Ridley Memorial Trophy (Club Ambassador Award) at the Demons' 2025 awards.

 Personal life

 Campbell is an advocate for greater action to combat climate change and outside football is involved in several climate change projects.
-Along with Jasper Pittard, Campbell launched the AFL Players for Climate action initiative in 2021, later renamed Footy for Climate.
+Along with Jasper Pittard, Campbell launched the AFL Players for Climate Action initiative in 2021, later renamed Footy for Climate.

+Statistics

+Updated to the end of the 2026 season.